atmay/Beholder/README.md

 ## The Beholder

 #### This API informs you via SMS when the VK user you are looking for is online.
-The mechanic is similar to services provided by mobile operators via sending SMS "The number you called is available now".
+The mechanic is similar to services provided by mobile operators via sending SMS like "The number you called is available now".

 ***How does it work:***
 - Enter User ID of the VK user you are looking for